pminina01/readthedocs/How-to-use-structured-logging.md

+NLog 4.5 introduced structured logging - also called message templates and structural logging.
+This document describes how to use structured logging.
+The implementation in NLog uses the message templates rules and so it's also recommend to check: https://messagetemplates.org/

 # Why structured logging
 Structured logging makes it easier to store and query log-events, as the logevent message-template and message-parameters are preserved, instead of just transforming them into a formatted message.